Jon Brower, MD, FACC

 After moving to the States Dr. Hamed completed an additional internal medicine internship and residency at John Hopkins University/Sinai Hospital in Baltimore, Maryland where he advanced to Chief Resident.
 Dr. Hamed did his cardiology fellowship at Oregon Health and Science University (OHSU) in Portland, Oregon.

 Dr. Hamed specializes in general and invasive cardiology.
-He is board certified in internal medicine, and board eligible in cardiology, nuclear cardiology and echocardiography.
+He is board certified in internal medicine, cardiology, and echocardiography.

 Dr. Hamed speaks several other languages beyond English including German, French, and some Dari.